riazhedayati/beautiful-jekyll/_posts/2016-12-22-predict-song-genre-pt1.md

 Now that we have the song specific links, it’s time to extract the lyric text from each of those pages, along with some other relevant information.
 A typical page looks something like [this](http://www.songlyrics.com/the-beatles/yesterday-lyrics/).

 Using the beautiful soup library again, we are able to capture the lyrics, genre, and songinfo from each url, and save the results to the empty vectors created earlier.
-After looping through each of the 600 links, data was exported to a text file.

 <pre><code class="language-python line-numbers"># loop through songlinks list to get the actual lyrics
     for k in range(0,len(songlinks)):